jconorgrogan/Informational-Constructivism/README.md

-**What Informational Constructivism is all about (Overview)**
+**What Informational Constructivism is all about (Overview)** 5/25 to dos; need to add implications of:
+Theorem (CL-Feasibility).
+Let D be any finite device that

+(F0) registers at least one concrete distinction A ≠ B, and

+satisfies the ledger bound
+    K(D) + λ E(D) ≤ L_max   (λ ≡ k_B T ln 2).

+Then every admissible inference rule-set implemented by D is bivalent, consistent, and extensionally identical to classical propositional logic.
+Put differently: within the feasible region
+F = { R | K(R)+λE(R) ≤ L_max },
+the only rule-sets are classical ones.

 1.  **Starting from Scratch:** We explore what can be logically deduced about *any* possible reality using only the most basic idea imaginable - whether things inside it are different or exactly the same - without assuming any specific physics or inserting any axioms at all
 2.  **Logic + Limits Reveal What's Necessary:** By thinking logically about the possibilities and unavoidable limits (like avoiding total chaos or infinite complexity with finite means), we figure out: